Scrobipalpa flavinerva

 Scrobipalpa flavinerva is a moth in the family Gelechiidae.
 It was described by Oleksiy V. Bidzilya and Hou-Hun Li in 2010.
 It is found in the Chinese autonomous region of Inner Mongolia and in Mongolia.

 The wingspan is 14–15 mm.
-The forewings are grey with the veins cream, yellowish white.
-There is a small dark stripe at two-thirds and a small black dot at the corner of the cell.
+The forewings are grey with the veins cream.
 The hindwings are light grey, with dark veins.
 Adults are on wing from the end of June to mid-August.

 Etymology

 The species name refers to the wing pattern and is derived from Latin flavus (meaning yellow) and nervus (meaning vein).